Cosmoglobe/zodipy/CONTRIBUTING.md

 **Please be considerate and respectful of others**.
 Everyone must abide by our [Code of Conduct](https://github.com/Cosmoglobe/zodipy/blob/main/CODE_OF_CONDUCT.md) and we encourage all to read it carefully.

+## For developers

+Contributers should read the "For developers" section in the project README, which describes the installation and testing steps required during development.